Kenneth J. Hirsh

 - Technology and the Law

 With extensive experience in reference and information technology, Professor Kenneth J. Hirsh has a reputation as an innovator, using his legal education, practice background, and technical expertise to bring new technologies to students and faculty.
-At the College of Law he will be responsible for leading the development of a strong, service-oriented library and technology team, as well as play a key role in the development of the school’s library of the future.
+At the College of Law he is responsible for leading the development of a strong, service-oriented library and technology team.
+He has developed the school's Technology in the Law Practice course, and co-teaches that course as well as Advanced Legal Research.

 A prominent leader in two of the foremost organizations in his field, the American Association of Law Libraries (AALL) and the Center for Computer Assisted Legal Instruction (CALI), Hirsh has been honored by both organizations for his outstanding service and contribution.
 In fact, the AALL has named its distinguished service award in the area of computing services for him.
-A former president of the AALL’s Southeastern Chapter, he currently serves as secretary of CALI and a member of its Board of Directors.
+A former president of the AALL’s Southeastern Chapter, and a current member of AALL's Executive Board, he served on the CALI Board of Directors for twelve years.

 - 2000 Excellence in Service Award, CALI (2000)